Dsimigiu29/Data-processing-GUI/ReadMe.md

 -----   INSTRUCTIONS   -----

 You can find the csv file in this repository named as "csvFile.csv" and upload it as soon as the application asks you to.
-Additionally, you can find the code used for the arduino driver to send data named as "arduCode".
-Connect it to your device and change the port in the code.